 Gift subscription, trial subscription, regular subscription, online edition.
 With these subscriptions, you can regularly bring the whole world of art ceramics into your home.

 The ultimate gift for ceramics lovers.
 Give a whole year’s reading pleasure for 53€/US$ 65 by world surface mail, 66€/US$82 by World Air MailOrder now

 3 issues only.
 The subscription ends automatically after 3 issues.
 Prices: 3 issues for 26€/US$33 by World Surface Mail, 33€/41US$ by World Air MailOrder now

 Give yourself a treat: with 6 issues per year you will always be up to date with the world of ceramics.
 Price of 53€/US$65 for World Surface Mail, 66€/82US$ for World Air MailOrder now

 Order your own personal subscription here

 Regular Subscription – 6 issues a year for 53€/US$65 by World Surface Mail, 66€/82US$ by World Air Mail.
 The subscription is renewed automatically for a further year at the end each year.
 Student Edition (verification required) is 39€/US$48 by World Surface Mail.
 The subscription is renewed automatically for a further year at the end each year.
 Trial Subscription – 3 issues for 26€/US$33 by World Surface Mail, 33€/41US$ by World Air Mail.
 The subscription ends automatically after 3 issues.
 Online Subscription – PDF edition, €36 a year with permanent access to our online archive.
-In combination with a print edition the price for the online edition is 24€.
 The subscription is renewed automatically for a further year at the end of each year.

 Take out a gift subscription here